dirtycoder0124/HTML-Search-Engine---Chrome-extension/README.md

 3. Store results for easy reference.

 4. Send notifications or alerts when keywords are found.
+5. Display all links having Parameters (Perfect to find XSS and Open redirect Bugs)

-5. Lightweight, fast, and easy to use.
+6. Lightweight, fast, and easy to use.

 # Installation